cair/HierarchicalTsetlinMachine/README.md

 # Hierarchical Tsetlin Machine

-This repository proposes how Tsetlin machines can learn AND-OR hierarchies (work in progress).
+This repository proposes how Tsetlin machines can learn AND-OR hierarchies.

 ## Tsetlin Machines and Human-Level AI - An Eight Year Research Agenda